SoftwareAG/adabas-tcp/README.md

 });
 ```

-What it does is to read the File Description Table of the file and adds all available fields to the format buffer.
+What it does is to read the File Description Table of the file and add all available fields to the format buffer.
 The result is an array of Javascript objects:

 ```
 [